 If the friendship is still important to you and you want to salvage it but simply need more time, consider saying:

 "I appreciate your apology and I accept it.
 It means a lot to me.
 I'm not quite ready to forgive, but I want to be, so I hope you'll be patient with me."

-Sure, you may still be smarting from the initial misstep while trying to work through your feelings, but (although it's tempting) try not to keep resurrecting the argument.
-Likewise, don't insist that your friend's apology wasn't good enough (when deep down you know it was), don't make her apologize over and over, and try not to hold it against her.
+Sure, you may still be smarting from the initial misstep while trying to work through your feelings, but try not to keep resurrecting the argument, as tempting as it may be.
+Likewise, don't insist that your friend's apology wasn't good enough (when deep down you know it was), don't make her apologize over and over, and try not to hold it against your friend.
 No one likes or wants to be constantly reminded of the times they've screwed up.
 Instead, show some compassion, and remember that our mistakes aren't the things that should define us.

 If this isn't the first (or second or third) time your friend has made the same hurtful mistake, it may be time to examine the dynamics of the friendship.